Easy to Use Cell Phones for Seniors

 Motorola Moto G Power

 This smartphone is probably the very best in its price range.
 Smooth performance and massive battery life, all at that price, is a catch.
-However, the audio is noticeably underwhelming, which means it may not be the best for seniors who are hard of hearing.
+However, the audio is noticeably underwhelming, which means it may not be the best phone for old people who are hard of hearing.

 The bright screen is also set up to handle rain and water splashes that are somewhat inevitable with seniors.
 Motorola has claimed that the Moto G can last for three days.
 Even when you stream HD over WiFi on full brightness, it will take approximately 16 hours to run the battery life down.